DexrnZacAttack/CMDHere/README.md

 # Uninstallation
-To uninstall CMDHere, go to the installation directory and run "Uninstall.bat" Then follow the steps provided
+To uninstall CMDHere, go to the installation directory and run "Uninstall.bat"<br/>
+Then follow the steps provided

 # Copyright
-Written by XOMI (xomi.xyz)
+Written by XOMI (xomi.xyz)<br/>
 This program uses ShellExLib.cs licensed under the Microsoft Public License (https://opensource.org/licenses/MS-PL)